-The total fair value of restricted stock units that vested during the year ended December 31, 2022 was approximately \$2.2 million, which represents the aggregate of the fair value of the each of the underlying shares measured as of the vesting date.
-No restricted stock units vested during the years endedDecember 31, 2021 and 2020.
+The total fair value of restricted stock units that vested during the years ended December 31, 2023 and 2022 was approximately \$10.2 million and \$12.2 million, respectively, which represents the aggregate of the fair value of the each of the underlying shares measured as of the vesting date.
+No restricted stock units vested during the year ended December 31, 2021.